SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 Like most magical artifacts, they are best approached by wizards and avoided by mundanes.
-I am not a wizard in these matters, and thus approach with some fear and considerable respect for the value of keeping my fingers out of the gears.
+I am not a wizard in these matters, and thus approach with some fear and considerable respect for the virtue of keeping one's fingers out of the gears.

 As a matter of definition, in the unit disk $|z| \lt 1$ in the complex plane, the hypergeometric function of interest at the moment is defined by a power series (and by